openmc-dev/openmc/docs/source/usersguide/input.rst

   :mask:
     The special ``mask`` sub-element allows for the selective plotting of *only* user-specified cells or materials.
-Only one ``mask`` element is allowed per ``plot`` element, and it must contain as atributes or sub-elements a background masking color and a list of cells or materials to plot:
+Only one ``mask`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a background masking color and a list of cells or materials to plot:

     :components: